Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

-In this section, we discuss papers that made significant changes to the model design or completely designed an architecture from scratch \cite{70,72,80,126,279,314,251,132,532}.
-In CoPath, many architectures models are adopted from computer vision domain where typically they are developed for the purpose of representing natural images.
-When adopted, minor changes are applied on the architecture to fit the purpose of CoPath tasks, rather than being designed from scratch for CoPath directly.
-Unfortunately, general computer vision architectures typically require millions of parameters with large datasets to train successfully \cite{72}.
-In CoPath this is problematic for two reasons: (1) large models can overfit on a smaller CoPath training set and (2) large models require powerful computational resources which may not necessarily be available in clinical settings \cite{72}.
+In this section, we discuss papers that made significant changes to the model design or completely designed an architecture from scratch for CPath tasks \cite{70,72,80,126,279,314,251,132,532}.
+Typically, model architectures are adapted from the natural image domain and minor changes applied for CPath tasks, rather than being designed from scratch for CPath directly.
+Unfortunately, general computer vision architectures typically require large computational resources not necessarily available in clinical settings and are prone to overfitting on smaller CPath training sets \cite{72}.